 Once your two-factor authentication has been verified, when you log in to HackerOne, you’ll be prompted to enter a 6-digit verification code from your authentication application.
 You must enter the verification code in order to successfully log in to HackerOne.

-On your user management settings, under Settings > General > User Management you'll be able to see those with 2FA off and on.
-Users with N/A means that they have 2FA through a 3rd party.
+On your user management settings, under Settings > General > User Management, you'll be able to see those with two-factor authentication on or off via the 2FA column.
+Users with N/A mean that they are authenticating via Single Sign-On (SSO) using a third-party identity provider.
+For example, HackerOne Security Analysts will have a 2FA status of N/A because they use SSO.

 Note: Two-factor Authentication is on a per-user basis.
-You can’t have single-source sign-on (SSO) and 2FA simultaneously.
+You can’t have SSO and 2FA simultaneously.